Arseni1919/dcop_simulator_3/README.md

 ### The Run of The Big Simulation

 - Blue circles - robots
-- Orange circles - targets
+- Orange squares - targets
-- Green  points and edges - a graph of a problem
+- Green  squares and edges - a graph of a problem

 <p align="center">
     <img src="static/pic3.png" alt="drawing" width="480"/>